automatic-controls/powerbi/README.md

 If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./bidtracer/log.txt*.

-**NOTE** - The cloud flow stopped working recently, and it is on my TODO list to create another BidTracer integration.
-As of now, Desiree manually initiates the Power Automate desktop flow when she wants it updated.

 ### [verizon](./verizon/)

 The purpose of this script is to gather data from [Verizon Connect] and upload it to the PostgreSQL database.
 Collected data includes GPS ping locations on ACES vehicles (taken every 30 seconds).
 Additionally, safety violations such as speeding and hard-braking are recorded.

 1. <powerbi@automaticcontrols.net> receives four emails from Verizon (no-reply@verizonconnect.com) everyday between 4:00AM and 6:00AM.
 Each email contains one report in CSV format.
 Each report corresponds to one table in the PostgreSQL database: *movements*, *speeding*, *incidents*, and *services*.
 2. The **verizon-email-capture** logic app on [Azure Portal] captures emails from Verizon with subject containing the phrase: *Scheduled Report*.
-3. Attachments from captured emails are saved to *./verizon/\*.csv* on the **ACES-Utility2** computer.
+3. Attachments from captured emails are uploaded to [Sharepoint].
 4. Captured emails are moved to the *deleted* mailbox.
-5. A scheduled task (daily at 6:30AM) ON **ACES-Utility2** with name *VerizonDataImport* executes a batch script: [*./verizon/import.bat*](./verizon/import.bat).
+5. A scheduled task (daily at 6:30AM) ON **ACES-PowerBI** with name *script-verizon* executes a batch script: [*./verizon/import.bat*](./verizon/import.bat).
-6. The batch script uploads each CSV file attachment to the appropriate table in the PostgreSQL database.
+6. The batch script retrieves the attachments from [Sharepoint] using [RClone] and uploads them to the appropriate table in the PostgreSQL database.
 7. PostgreSQL triggers are invoked to delete duplicate rows: [*./verizon/trigger.sql*](./verizon/trigger.sql).

 If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./verizon/log.txt*.